-As stated within the CDC Recommendations, Chronic HBV infection in itself should not preclude the practice or study of medicine, surgery, dentistry, or allied health professions.
+As stated within the CDC Recommendations, Chronic HBV infection in itself should not preclude the practice or study of medicine.
 Standard Precautions should be adhered to rigorously in all health-care settings for the protection of both patient and provider.